biiiiiigmonster/hasin/README.md

 # Usage example

-`hasIn(hasMorphIn)` supports all `Relation` in `laravel ORM`.
+`hasIn(hasMorphIn)` supports all `Relations` in `laravel ORM`.
 The input parameter call and internal implementation process are completely consistent with `has(hasMorph)` of the framework, and can be used or replaced safely

 > hasIn